theliberators/scrumteamsurvey.research/Agile Teamwork Investigation.md

 ## Potential biases & confounders

 - Only teams that are doing well participate.
 We can address this by communicating clearly to teams that they won't be judged/penalized on their results.
 Furthermore, we can use scores on team outcomes to see if there is an even spread (i.e. not only high performing teams)
 - Substantial changes may happen around teams that impact their results, but are not captured by our model.
 We can address this partially by including a question in the repeated measures to assess if the organization underwent big changes (i.e. reorganization) since the previous measurement.
 We should remove teams where this happens.
+The questionnaire includes an item called "CHANGE1" where we ask participants what substantial changes happened since they last took the questionnaire.
 - Attrition is a big risk in longitudinal surveys.
 We can address this by providing useful and actionable feedback after each measure, and encouraging teams to return.

 ## Timeline